LovelyCatHyt/GitLab/README.md

 Now I add some special rules in .gitignore.
 The files in my local disks are:*Test/File0.txt, Test/File1.txt* But only *Test/File1.txt* is tracked.
 That means the order of the ignore rules matters.
 For more details, see [.gitignore](.gitignore)
 ## 2020-01-03
 Add a file in Test/ChildFolder, with a file named "A.txt".
 .gitginore also changed.
 It shows that "!Test/*.txt" only matches the txt files in "Test/", instead of all txt files both in "Test/" and in "Test/ChildFolder".
+Now I add a new line directly on github through website.
+Will the Pull.bat run correctly?